Should Value Investors Buy These Basic Materials Stocks?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

-One stock to keep an eye on is Sibanye Gold Limited (SBSW).
-SBSW is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 4.49, which compares to its industry's average of 9.16.
-Over the past year, SBSW's Forward P/E has been as high as 5.54 and as low as 3.15, with a median of 4.27.
+Gold Resource (GORO) is a stock many investors are watching right now.
+GORO is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock holds a P/E ratio of 10.12, while its industry has an average P/E of 14.70.
+GORO's Forward P/E has been as high as 304 and as low as 9.06, with a median of 16.28, all within the past year.

-Another valuation metric that we should highlight is SBSW's P/B ratio of 1.80.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-SBSW's current P/B looks attractive when compared to its industry's average P/B of 3.79.
-Over the past year, SBSW's P/B has been as high as 3.52 and as low as 1.41, with a median of 2.09.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+GORO has a P/S ratio of 1.07.
+This compares to its industry's average P/S of 2.55.

-Investors could also keep in mind Teck Resources (TECK), an Mining - Miscellaneous stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Finally, our model also underscores that GORO has a P/CF ratio of 6.90.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+GORO's P/CF compares to its industry's average P/CF of 7.37.
+Over the past 52 weeks, GORO's P/CF has been as high as 9.84 and as low as 4.51, with a median of 7.51.

-These are only a few of the key metrics included in Sibanye Gold Limited and Teck Resources strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, SBSW and TECK look like an impressive value stock at the moment.
+These are just a handful of the figures considered in Gold Resource and Harmony Gold's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that GORO and HMY is an impressive value stock right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report